-Road bikes, or racers as they are sometimes referred to, are speed machines – bicycles designed to take you as far and as fast as your legs can manage.
-The road bike gets its name from the terrain it is designed to be used on; yes, you guessed it, tarmac.
+Road bikes are bicycles designed to take you as far and as fast as your legs can manage.
+The road bike gets its name from the terrain it is designed to be used on – the road.

-It’s important to know your way around a road bike in order to get the best from it.
-While the overall shape has changed little, the details have moved on a lot.
-The most important aspect is how the bike ﬁts you.
+While the tech has improved, the most important thing is still how the bike ﬁts you.
 If you get that right at the start, everything else will be simple.

 Traditional road frames use a ﬂat top tube and a shorter seatpost, but compact geometry is now most common, with a sloping top tube to make a smaller, lighter frame and also improve the standover height.
 It’s very important that you buy the right size and shape frame for your size and riding.

 The forks on more expensive bikes are typically made entirely from carbon while cheaper models may use a combination of carbon and aluminium, aluminium only, or steel.

 A low-profile rim brake road front wheel.
 Matthew Loveridge / Immediate Media

 Road bike wheels don’t have to be as robust as those of mountain bikes, so they tend to have fewer spokes and lighter rims.
 Aerodynamics are important, so the rims are sometimes deeper (depth refers to the height of the rim cross-section).